scollier/Summit2014OSEonOSPViaHeat/scott/11-Using_Cartridges.md

 The two lines of importance are:

-	remote: Will add new hot deploy marker
+	remote: Not starting cartridge mysql because hot deploy is not enabled.
-	remote: App will not be stopped due to presence of hot_deploy marker
+	remote: Not starting cartidge php because hot deploy is not enabled.

 Adding a hot_deploy marker will significantly increase the speed of application deployments while developing an application.